saif-ellafi/foundryvtt-minimal-ui/README.md

 without having to manually hide unwanted elements.

 ### Organized Minimize (Moved to its own module!
 Search for module: Window Controls)
+* Minimize Windows to a horizontal taskbar, also may include maximize and window pin button.
-Note: Now located on its own module **Window Controls**: https://github.com/saif-ellafi/foundryvtt-window-controls
+Note: Since Foundry 0.8.x located on its own module **Window Controls**: https://github.com/saif-ellafi/foundryvtt-window-controls

 ## Foundry Logo
 * Custom logo image can be provided